aslanides/aslanides.github.io/_posts/2017-04-30-cfar-games.md

 title:  "Bay Area II: CFAR Workshop"
 date:   2017-04-30 21:00:00 +1100
 categories: travel
-excerpt: 'Apparently the most memorable things I learnt at a CFAR workshop.'
+excerpt: 'Apparently the most memorable things I learnt at CFAR were the games.'
 ---

 _This is the second of two posts relating my Bay area visit of August-September 2016.
 You can read the first part [here](http://aslanides.io/travel/2016/12/28/bay-area/)._